computational-psychology/stimupy/README.md

 The repository may then be removed again.

-The same command is used to update to a new version.
-The old version is not automatically removed, though.
+To update to a newer version, run `python setup.py install --force`.

 ## Importing
 To use in your own code, import the modules.
 See READMEs in src/ for example usages.